esan94/beating_stock_markets/README.md

 ### exploring_data

  In this section we find a notebook called *categorical_data_exploratory.ipynb* which is an exploratory analysis about *db_bsm_categorical.csv*.
 Also a rmd called *financial_data_exploratory.rmd* which is an exploratory analysis of *db_bsm_financial.csv* and a time series analysis of the *db_bsm_financial.csv* where I decompose the close time serie in seasonality, trend and deploy an ARIMA among other analysis as well.
-To see these analysis you could:
+Also you could find a notebook called models_viz.ipynb which is to visualize the precission of the models and preparing_data_4visualization.ipynb that is to preparing the data to create the dashboads in Tableau.To see these analysis you could:

  1. Copy the HTML files in a .txt file changing the extension to .html.
  2. Clone the repo and run the html.